-Healthier Living Program Significant Health Needs Addressed □ Access to Basic Needs Such as Housing, Jobs, and Food □ Access to Mental/Behavioral Health and Substance Use Services ✓ Injury and Disease Prevention and Management ✓ Active Living and Healthy Eating □ Access to Quality Primary Care Health Services □ System Navigation □ Access to Specialty and Extended Care ✓ Increased Community Connections □ Safe and Violence-Free Environment Program Description Healthier Living provides community members with chronic diseases knowledge, tools and motivation needed to become proactive with their health.
-The Healthier Living program with Woodland Memorial Hospital allows participants to learn about and practice a wide variety of tools to help them become better self-managers of their ongoing health conditions.
-During the COVID-19 pandemic, this program also included community education on infection prevention for COVID-19 to various migrant centers and farms in Yolo County.
+Healthier Living Program Significant Health Needs Addressed ☐ Access to Basic Needs Such as Housing, Jobs, and Food ☐ Access to Mental/Behavioral Health and Substance Use Services , .a.a ✓ Injury and Disease Prevention and Management ✓ Active Living and Healthy Eating □ Access to Quality Primary Care Health Services □ System Navigation □ Access to Specialty and Extended Care ✓ Increased Community Connections ☐ Safe and Violence-Free Environment Program Description The Healthier Living program allows participants to learn about and practice a wide variety of tools to help them become better self-managers of their ongoing health conditions.
+Workshops are open to anyone with a chronic health condition, as well as those who care for persons with chronic health conditions.
+They are offered at the community level in partnership with medical clinics, food banks, affordable housing developments and others to ensure the underserved have access to these peer led health education classes.
 Population Served The primary beneficiaries of this program are underserved individuals with chronic health conditions and their caretakers.
 Program Goal / Anticipated Impact Provide education and skills management to help those with chronic disease manage their symptoms and lead healthier and more productive lives; thus reducing their need to admit to the hospital.
+Specifically, achieve a maximum target metric goal or better - 70% of all participants avoid admission post program intervention.
+FY 2023 Report Activities Summary Healthier Living workshops for the community members, and public health education on chronic disease prevention and management.
+Performance / Impact Healthier Living workshops were held virtually and in-person.
+There were 14 Healthier Living workshops conducted, including a reach of 149 community members and 125 participants completing the program.
+There are now 12 active leaders who could facilitate, Diabetes Empowerment Education Program, and/or Chronic Disease Self-Management Program.

-Include community and public health education on COVID-19 infection.
-FY 2022 Report Activities Summary Healthier Living workshops for the community members, and public health education on COVID-19 infection.
-Performance / Impact 97 persons were served through community education and outreach on healthier living, chronic disease management and prevention of infection COVID-19.
-Hospital's Contribution / Program Expense \$35,874 which is a shared expense by Dignity Health hospitals in Sacramento, Yolo and Nevada Counties.
-FY 2023 Plan Program Goal / Anticipated Impact Continue providing education and skills management to help those with chronic disease manage their symptoms and lead healthier and more productive lives; thus reducing their need to admit to the Hospital.
+Hospital's Contribution / Program Expense \$72,073 which is a shared expense by Dignity Health hospitals in Sacramento, Yolo and Nevada Counties.
+FY 2024 Plan Program Goal / Anticipated Impact Continue providing education and skills management to help those with chronic disease manage their symptoms and lead healthier and more productive lives; thus reducing their need to admit to the Hospital.
+Specifically, achieve a maximum target metric goal or better - 70% of all participants avoid admission post program intervention.
 Planned Activities Outreach to the rural community including but not limited to migrant centers, farms, and other nonprofits.
-Build community partnerships to expand community health education outreach.
+Continue to build community partnerships to expand workshops.
+Continue to identify community lay leaders and partnerships for growth including strategies to recruit and train Hmong, Russian, and Spanish speaking lay leaders.